 Postpartum depression most commonly occurs within 6 weeks after childbirth.
 PPD occurs in about 6.5% to 20% of women.
 It occurs more commonly in adolescent females, mothers who deliver premature infants, and women living in urban areas.
 African American and Hispanic mothers reported onset of symptoms within 2 weeks of delivery, unlike Caucasian mothers, who reported onset of symptoms later as one study reports.

 The role of reproductive hormones in depressive behavior suggests neuroendocrine pathophysiology for PPD.
-There is ample data to advocate that changes in the reproductive hormones stimulate dysregulation of these hormones in sensitive women.
+There is ample data to advocate that changes in the reproductive hormones stimulate the dysregulation of these hormones in sensitive women.
 The pathophysiology of PPD can be caused by alterations of multiple biological and endocrine systems, for example, the immunological system, the hypothalamic-pituitary-adrenal axis (HPA), and lactogenic hormones.
-Hypothalamic-pituitary-adrenal axis (HPA) is known to be involved in the disease process of post-partum depression.
+The Hypothalamic-pituitary-adrenal axis (HPA) is known to be involved in the disease process of post-partum depression.
 HPA axis causes the release of cortisol in trauma and stress, and if the HPA axis function is not normal, then the response decreases the release of catecholamines leading to the poor stress response.
 HPA-releasing hormones increase during pregnancy and remain elevated up to 12 weeks after childbirth.

 The rapid changes in reproductive hormones like estradiol and progesterone following delivery can be the potential stressor in susceptible women, and these changes can lead to the onset of depressive symptoms.
-Oxytocin and prolactin also play important role in the pathogenesis of PPD.
+Oxytocin and prolactin also play an important role in the pathogenesis of PPD.
 These hormones regulate the milk let-down reflex as well as the synthesis of breast milk.
 It is often observed that failure to lactate and the onset of PPD occur at the same time.
 Low levels of oxytocin are particularly observed in PPD and unwanted early weaning.
 During the third trimester, lower levels of oxytocin are associated with increased depressive symptoms during pregnancy and following delivery.

 Postpartum depression is diagnosed when at least five depressive symptoms are present for at least 2 weeks.
 In Diagnostic and Statistical Manual of Mental Disorders (DSM–5), postpartum depression is considered when a patient has a major depressive episode along with the peripartum-onset, and it is not mentioned as a separate disease.
 By definition, it is defined as a major depressive episode with the onset of pregnancy or within 4 weeks of delivery.
 The nine symptoms are present almost every day and represent a change from the previous routine.
 The diagnosis should include either depression or anhedonia (loss of interest), in addition to the five symptoms to be diagnosed.